antho31/x-spaces-api/README.md

 ## Features

 - Retrieve information like space id, title, media key, playlist URL (.m3u8), and more from any X creator id.
-- Supports pagination through count & cursor parameters.
+- Supports pagination through cursor parameter.
 - Utilizes internal GraphQL API – no paid developer account required.
 - Built using TypeScript and deployed with Wrangler.